cures-hub/cures-condec-jira/README.md

 [![Codecoverage](https://codecov.io/gh/cures-hub/cures-condec-jira/branch/master/graph/badge.svg)](https://codecov.io/gh/cures-hub/cures-condec-jira/branch/master)
 [![GitHub contributors](https://img.shields.io/github/contributors/cures-hub/cures-condec-jira.svg)](https://github.com/cures-hub/cures-condec-jira/graphs/contributors)

-The CURES ConDec JIRA plug-in enables the user to capture and explore decision knowledge in [JIRA](https://de.atlassian.com/software/jira).
+The CURES ConDec Jira plug-in enables the user to capture and explore decision knowledge in [Jira](https://de.atlassian.com/software/jira).
 Decision knowledge covers knowledge about decisions, the problems they address, solution proposals, their context, and justifications (rationale).
-The documented decision knowledge can be linked to JIRA issues such as features, tasks to implement a feature, or bug reports.
+The documented decision knowledge can be linked to Jira issues such as features, tasks to implement a feature, or bug reports.
-The plug-in supports various documentation location for decision knowledge, such as JIRA issue comments and description or commit messages.
+The plug-in supports various documentation locations for decision knowledge, such as entire Jira issues with distinct types, comments and the description of existing Jira issues, and commit messages.

 ## Installation